m15a/fnldoc/CONTRIBUTING.md

     -   Double empty lines before top level headings.
     -   Single empty lines before other headings.
 -   Consider using spell checking.
-    If you find a word not known by the dictionary, please add it to the `LocalWords` section at the bottom of the document.

 ## Working with Git